Middle of the Road: With Sally Carr

-Although the band continued to work into the 1980s, its appearance was restricted to television and live retro music concerts.
-At that time, Sally Carr had left the group, but during the 2000s it was asked to reform to take part in live music festivals in Europe.
+Although the band continued to work into the 1980s, their appearances were restricted to television and live retro music concerts.
+At that time, Sally Carr had left the group, but during the 2000s the band reformed to take part in live music festivals across Europe.

 © 2010 Richard

 What Are Your Memories of Middle of the Road?